-To curb the impact of the evolving business dynamics, finance organizations globally are trying to come up with innovative ideas of operations to stay relevant in the market today.
-Companies like Apple, Netflix, Amazon, Airbnb, and Uber caused a significant disruption in their respective industries – and the one thing common between them is a customer-first approach to doing business.
+Finance organizations globally are trying to develop innovative ideas for operations to stay relevant in today's market to curb the impact of the evolving business dynamics.
+Companies like Apple, Netflix, Amazon, Airbnb, and Uber caused a significant disruption in their respective industries – and one thing common between them is a customer-first approach to doing business.
 Better customer experience leads to improvements in cash flow.
 This is possible if you can analyze custom payment behavior, create targeted dunning strategies, and meet all customer needs.

-Being a customer-centric function doesn’t mean A/R teams need to meet every demand the customer keeps on the table.
-It implies that A/R teams should listen to them, understand their needs, and then work with them in a way that helps them achieve a mutual ground that serves both parties’ interests.
-There are also a few roadblocks that need to be overcome by A/R leaders need to overcome a few roadblocks to inculcate this mindset across all the teams.
+Being a customer-centric function doesn’t mean A/R teams need to meet every demand the customer makes.
+Still, it also implies that A/R teams should listen to them, understand their needs, and then work with them in a way that helps them achieve a mutual ground that serves both parties’ interests.
+There are also a few roadblocks that need to be overcome by A/R leaders to instill this philosophy

 Here are three most commonly understood challenges that stop A/R teams from progressing towards providing customer experience:

-A/R leaders need to start by optimizing their core process, i.e., credit and collections, and rethinking the strategies around customers.
+A/R leaders need to start by optimizing their core processes, such as credit and collections, and rethinking the strategies around customers.

-A/R leaders need to focus on an A/R + Sales ecosystem to make not just sales, but profitable sales in a way that bolsters the cash flow and provides customer delight-
+A/R leaders need to focus on an A/R + sales ecosystem for profitable sales in a way that bolsters cash flow and provides customer satisfaction.-

 Kevin Permenter from International Data Corporation (IDC) also has similar thoughts on how A/R teams should leverage technology to improve staff utilization and focus more on delivering exceptional customer experience and improving cash flow.